-What are R-values and U-values?
+What are R-values?

 In construction, the R-value is the measurement of a material's capacity to resist heat flow from one side to the other.
 In simple terms, R-values measure the effectiveness of insulation and a higher number represents more effective insulation.

 R-values are additive.
 For instance if you have a material with an R-value of 12 attached to another material with an R-value of 3, then both materials combined have an R-value of 15.

 As we said before, the R-value measures the thermal resistance of a material.
 This can also be expressed as the temperature difference that will cause one unit of heat to pass through one unit of area in an hour.
 In the equation below, the imperial units are shown on the left and the SI units are shown on the right.

 What are U-factors?

 Many energy modeling programs and code calculations require U-factors (sometimes called U-values) of assemblies.
 The U-factor is the heat transfer coefficient, which simply means that is is a measure of an assembly's capacity to transfer thermal energy across its thickness.
 The U-factor of an assembly is the reciprocal of the total R-value of the assembly.
 The equation is shown below.

 Building Material R-values